Weekly death statistics

 Around 1 630 000 additional deaths were recorded in the EU and EFTA between January 2020 and November 2022, compared to the average number of deaths for the same period in 2016-2019.

-This article provides information on the trend in the number of weekly deaths in all the Member States of the European Union and EFTA.
-This is particularly useful for assessing the direct and indirect effects of the COVID-19 pandemic on the European population (see Data sources section on country coverage).
+This is particularly useful for assessing the direct and indirect effects of the COVID-19 pandemic or other influencing factors on the European population (see Data sources section on country coverage).
+The data for the summer months of 2022 may also indicate the impact on mortality of the extreme heat waves that affected the continent.

 COVID-19 has triggered considerable interest in high-frequency mortality statistics.
 However, users are often faced with different data sources, figures and analyses, which are not always accompanied by consistent background information on methodologies, data coverage and reliability.
 It may be difficult to compare data strictly associated with the pandemic across the different data sources, due to different rules on classifying diseases and causes of death.
 The total number of deaths underlines the magnitude of the health crisis, providing a comprehensive comparison of additional deaths between European countries.
 This approach gives a general measure of the mortality impact of the crisis as it includes all deaths independently of their cause: this in turn allows users to undertake further analysis.
 Comparing the number of deaths in 2020-2022 with a "baseline" (the average of 2016-2019) shows, at aggregate level, how exceptional the past few years were, in European countries.